nhorro/tensorflow-crack-classification/README.md

 }
 ```

-An example notebook of how to consume the API to classify an image [is included here](./src/notebooks/CrackClassificationRESTAPIExample.ipynb)
+The notebooks directory in src/ contains an [example](./src/notebooks/CrackClassificationRESTAPIExample.ipynb) of how to consume the API to classify an scan images.

 #### Using the GRPC API